Home

 TLDR

 This is a static website created with Astro, versioned and continuously integrated on GitHub, hosted and continuously deployed on Netlify.
 Drafts are written in Notion, exported as Markdown and refined as MarkdownX.
-Typeface is Inter, styling is done with Tailwind, the color palette is inspired by Dieter Rams’ era Braun products.
+The typeface is Inter, styling is done with Tailwind, and the color palette is inspired by Dieter Rams-era Braun products.
 You can find all the code here.

 Requirements